 BEING ALONE TOGETHER

 In 2018, during the preparation of a new series, I embarked on a separate small project titled “Being Alone Together” .
-The exhibition was presented in an upstairs open space with a panoramic window.
+The exhibition was presented in an upstairs, unoccupied space with a panoramic window.
 This intimate setting provided an environment conducive to meaningful conversations and contemplative moments, surrounded by my drawings and objects.

 During periods of solitude, I experienced profound connections, a sense of soul recognition, and resonance with nature and other human beings.
 Solitude, distinct from loneliness, emerged as a strikingly visual aesthetic emotion.